Regional Health Infrastructure Fund

 • construction - minor infrastructure including replacement, reconfiguration, remodelling and refurbishment projects to address aged building fabric, compliance and demand issues

-• equipment - including standalone furniture, fittings, medical equipment, engineering infrastructure and plant
+• equipment - including fittings, medical equipment, engineering infrastructure and plant

 • information and communications technology